digidotcom/xbee_ansic_library/README.md

 ========================

 The project is a collection of portable ANSI C code for communicating with Digi International's [XBee] wireless radio modules in API mode.
-The original source was released by [Digi International] under the Mozilla Public License v2.0.
+This source has been contributed by [Digi International] under the Mozilla Public License v2.0.

 This is a BETA quality software release, and has gone through a limited